aritronath/iMIRAGE/README.md

 ```

 ### 4. Performing cross-validation to obtain accuracy metrics and imputing in test dataset
-Here, we will first find out which miRNAs can be imputed with good accuracy using the GA dataset as our training dataset.
+Here, we will first find out which miRNAs can be imputed with good accuracy using the GA data set as our training data set.
 The `imirage.cv` function performs a 10-fold cross-validation analysis for a single miRNA specified by the *gene_index* argument, as shown in the quick start guide above.
-In addition, the `imirage.cv.loop` wrapper can be used to perform the cross-validation analysis on the entire traininge miRNA dataset.
+In addition, the `imirage.cv.loop` wrapper can be used to perform the cross-validation analysis on the entire training miRNA data set.

 The cross-validation analysis can be performed using one of the three methods: K-nearest neighbor regression (KNN), Random Forests (RF) or Support Vector Machines (SVM).
 These can be specified using the *method* argument.